Discrete (P)-closed Groups Acting On Trees: The action type of a local action diagram

 Suppose $g\in G$ is a translation towards $\omega$.
 Let $v\in VT$ belong to its translation axis.
 The ray $R$ starting at $v$ that is oriented towards $\omega$ maps onto the ray in $\Gamma$ that starts at $\pi(v)$ and is oriented towards $\xi$.
 In particular, no two vertices along $R$ belong to the same $G$-orbit, contradicting the existence of $g$. \end{proof}

 Using Proposition~\ref{prop:scopo_structure_correspondence} we now prove the following characterisation of a $(P)$-closed group's action type in terms of its local action diagram.
-This statement is included in \cite[Section 5]{RS20} but its proof is largely implicit.
+This statement is included in \cite[Section 5]{RS26} but its proof is not made explicit.

 \begin{theorem} Let $\Delta = (\Gamma, (G(v)), (X_{a}))$ be a local action diagram, $\mathbf{T} = (T, \pi, \calL)$ a $\Delta$-tree and $G:=\mathbf U(\mathbf{T},(G(v)))\le\Aut_{\pi}(T)$.
 Then $G$ is of type \begin{description}[before={{ \makelabel[1]{(\emph{##1})}}}] \item[Fixed vertex] if and only if $\Gamma$ is a tree and $\Delta$ contains a single vertex cotree. \\ The vertices of $T$ fixed by $G$ correspond to the single vertex cotrees of $\Delta$. \item[Inversion] if and only if $\Delta$ contains a (necessarily unique) cotree consisting of a vertex with a non-orientable loop $a\in A\Gamma$ so that $|X_{a}| = 1$. \\ The unique edge of $T$ inverted by $G$ corresponds to this cotree. \item[Lineal] if and only if $\Delta$ contains a cyclic cotree $\Gamma'$ with $|X_{a}| = 1$ for all $a \in A\Gamma'$.
-The two ends of $T$ fixed by $G$ correspond to the cyclic orientations of $\Gamma'$. \item[Horocyclic] if and only if $\Gamma$ is a tree and $\Delta$ has a unique horocyclic end. \\ The unique end of $T$ fixed by $G$ corresponds to this horocyclic end. \item[Focal] if and only if $\Delta$ contains a cyclic cotree $\Gamma'$ with a cyclic orientation $O\subseteq A\Gamma'$ so that $|X_{a}| = 1$ for all $a \in O$ but there is an $a \in A(\Gamma') \backslash O$ with $|X_{a}| \geq 2$.
-The unique end of $T$ fixed by $G$ corresponds to the orientation $O$. \item[General] if and only if it is of none of the types above. \\ There is a unique smallest cotree of $\Delta$ which is not of the form indicating the fixed vertex, inversion, lineal, or focal type.
+The two ends of $T$ fixed by $G$ correspond to the cyclic orientations of $\Gamma'$. \item[Focal] if and only if $\Delta$ contains a cyclic cotree $\Gamma'$ with a cyclic orientation $O\subseteq A\Gamma'$ so that $|X_{a}| = 1$ for all $a \in O$ but there is an $a \in A(\Gamma') \backslash O$ with $|X_{a}| \geq 2$.
+The unique end of $T$ fixed by $G$ corresponds to the orientation $O$. \item[Horocyclic] if and only if $\Gamma$ is a tree and $\Delta$ has a unique horocyclic end. \\ The unique end of $T$ fixed by $G$ corresponds to this horocyclic end. \item[General] if and only if it is of none of the types above. \\ There is a unique smallest cotree of $\Delta$ which is not of the form indicating the fixed vertex, inversion, lineal, or focal type.
 It corresponds to the unique minimal subtree of $T$ on which $G$ acts geometrically dense.
 Moreover, $\Delta$ does not have any horocyclic ends. \end{description} \end{theorem}

 \begin{proof} Suppose that $G$ is of (\emph{Fixed Vertex}) type and let $v\in VT$ be fixed by $G$.
 If $\Gamma$ is not a tree, then it contains a cycle and hence there is a coloured path in $\Gamma$, starting and ending at $\pi(v)$, which is not the concatenation of a coloured path with a reverse.
 Thus, by construction of $T$, there is a vertex $w$ in $T$ that is distinct from $v$ but satisfies $\pi(w)=\pi(v)$, contradicting $Gv=\{v\}$.
 Hence $\Gamma$ is a tree.
 By Lemma~\ref{lem:scopo_preimage}, the type (a) scopo of $T$ associated to $v$ is the preimage of a scopo of $\Delta$ that comes from a single vertex cotree of $\Delta$ by Proposition~\ref{prop:scopo_structure_correspondence}.